typeorm/typeorm/docs/usage-with-javascript.md

 })
 ```

-You can checkout this example [typeorm/javascript-example](https://github.com/typeorm/javascript-example) to learn more.
+You can check out this example [typeorm/javascript-example](https://github.com/typeorm/javascript-example) to learn more.